klessydra/pulpino-klessydra/README.md

 PULPino is an open-source single-core microcontroller system, based on 32-bit RISC-V cores developed at ETH Zurich.
-PULPino is configurable to use either the RISCY or the zero-riscy core.
+PULPino is configurable to use either the RISCY or the Zero-riscy core.

 RISCY is an in-order, single-issue core with 4 pipeline stages and it has an IPC close to 1, full support for the base integer instruction set (RV32I), compressed instructions (RV32C) and multiplication instruction set extension (RV32M).
 It can be configured to have single-precision floating-point instruction set extension (RV32F).
-It implements several ISA extensions such as: hardware loops, post-incrementing load and store instructions, bit-manipulation instructions, MAC operations, support fixed-point operations, packed-SIMD instructions and the dot product.
+It implements several custom ISA extensions such as: hardware loops, post-incrementing load and store instructions, bit-manipulation instructions, MAC operations, support fixed-point operations, packed-SIMD instructions and the dot product.
 It has been designed to increase the energy efficiency of